AY2425S2-CS2113-T11b-4/tp/docs/basudeb2005.md

 4. **Technical Documentation**
    - The detailed sequence and class diagrams help future developers understand the architecture and implementation of the prescription management feature.

 5. **Architecture Documentation Blueprint**
-   - Developed the initial architecture diagram blueprint that formed the foundation for the final design
+   - Created initial architecture diagram
-   - Established the key component relationships that guided the team's understanding of the system
-   - Documented component interactions with sequence diagrams
-   - Designed the  sequence diagram showing command execution flow
-   - Provided the interim architecture diagrams that guided subsequent improvements
+   - Created the sequence diagrams
-   - Collaborated with team members to evolve the architecture representation
+   - Collaborated with the team to refine and evolve the architecture diagram

 ### Issues Resolved

-During the development and maintenance phase, I identified and fixed several issues to improve the application:

-1. **Enhanced Command Format Guidance**:
+1. **Improved Command Guidance**
-   - Improved error messages in the Parser.java file for the view-all-prescriptions and view-prescription commands
+   - Enhanced error messages in `Parser.java` for `view-all-prescriptions` and `view-prescription` commands
-   - Made error messages more instructive by clearly indicating the correct command format
-   - Ensured consistent error handling across different commands in the application
+   - Clearly indicated correct formats and ensured consistent error handling

-2. **User Experience Improvements**:
+2. **Better User Experience**
-   - Identified and fixed issues where users were receiving unhelpful error messages
+   - Fixed vague error messages for prescription commands
-   - Created more intuitive feedback for prescription-related commands
+   - Provided clearer, more intuitive feedback
-   - Enhanced overall user experience with clearer guidance on command syntax

-3. **Fixed Prescription Storage Limitation Issue**:
+3. **Prescription Storage Bug Fixed**
-   - Resolved critical bug where the system could not load prescription data beyond 5 entries
-   - Fixed "Index out of bounds" error that occurred when loading prescriptions
+   - Resolved "Index out of bounds" error when loading over 5 prescriptions
-   - Ensured the system can properly handle and save unlimited number of prescriptions
-   - Improved application stability by preventing data loss when storing multiple prescriptions
+   - Enabled support for unlimited entries and prevented data loss